apacheignite/documentation/distributed-file-system/modes.md

 IGFS is able to operate in 4 modes: `PRIMARY`, `PROXY`, `DUAL_SYNC` and `DUAL_ASYNC`.
-Mode can be configured either for the whole file system or for particular paths. Ьodes are defined in `IgfsMode` enumeration.
+Mode can be configured either for the whole file system or for particular paths.
+Modes are defined in `IgfsMode` enumeration.
 By default file system operates in `DUAL_ASYNC` mode.

 If secondary file system is not configured, all paths configured as `DUAL_SYNC` or `DUAL_ASYNC` will fallback to `PRIMARY` mode.
 [block:code]